The Modular Strategy: Big-City Expertise for Main Street Budgets

 • Insight (how you keep improving without guessing).

-When the modules are chosen well, you get “big-city” execution quality with a budget that fits real life.
+When the modules are well chosen, you get “big-city” execution quality on a budget that fits real life.

 Why Main Street Owners Get Stuck (And It’s Not Because They’re Lazy)

-Independent owners aren’t short on hustle.
-You’re short on bandwidth.
+Independent owners aren’t short on hustle; they’re short on bandwidth.

 • You can do the work or market the work, but not both.